Alberto199810/Master-s-thesis-Moneyball-II/README.md

 ## File Structure

-Within the repository, you can see three main folders:
+Within the repository, you can see four main folders:
 1. **01_Datasets**
 2. **02_Machine Learning**
 3. **03_Data Analytics**